Kodanad

-Kodanad is a rural riverside village of Ernakulam district in Kerala, South India.
+Kodanad is a rural riverside village of Ernakulam district in Keralam, South India.
 It is 18 km from Angamaly.
 Kodanad is situated on the south bank of Periyar river, about 42 kilometers east of Kochi.
 The village is a major tourist destination because it houses an Elephant training center.

 Transportation

 Kodanad has got private bus services to places inside and outside Ernakulam District and run into several neighbouring towns.
 There are frequent bus services to Perumbavoor from here.
 AutoRickshaws are commonly used for small distances.
 The nearest railway stations are Angamaly and Aluva.
 The Cochin International Airport at Nedumbassery is only 16 km from the Kodanad Elephant training centre.
 KL-40 is the RTO code for Kunnathunad Taluk and Perumbavoor.
 Perumbavoor JRTO is at Pattal.

 Kodanad is surrounded by many small but populous commuter villages, notably Koovappady, Thottuva, Alattuchira, Panamkuzhy, Cheranalloor, Kurichilakode, Kaprikad, etc. Vallam town, is one of the main interchange points for public transport.

 The nearest airport is Cochin International Airport which is about 20 km (12 mi) by road.